 At any point while browsing or during customization the user may need to visualize their current house design in 3D in order to really understand it.
 The task of the Visualization component is to transform a house schema into a complete 3D model.
 The Visualization component consists of two programs.
-The first is a compiler that parses a house schema and, using a 3D kit of premanufactured parts/models (analogous to the 2D tile library), constructs on-the-fly a complete 3D model of the house.
+The first is a compiler that parses a house schema and, using a 3D kit of pre-manufactured parts/models (analogous to the 2D tile library), constructs on-the-fly a complete 3D model of the house.
 The second program is a 3D browser that allows an end-user to view and "walk-through" the completed 3D model.
-In our current prototype, the user requires locally only a Java/VRML enabled browser (Figure E) as the rest of the system resides on a UNIX server that is reached by the users browser over the Internet (Fig. 3).
+In our current prototype, the user requires locally only a Java/VRML enabled browser (Figure E) as the rest of the system resides on a UNIX server that is reached by the users browser over the Internet (Figure 3).
+Figures I and J illustrate the level of 3D presentation we currently achieve.
+The two photographs are of houses commissioned by clients of the project's principal Architect [3,4], while the six computer generated images show houses drawn from the design library (i.e. generated by shape grammars) and assembled and displayed by the Visualization component.
+Note, our focus to date has been on assembling a correct 3D model, rather than on beautiful rendering.
+A much more detailed description of the Visualization component is given in Section 3.